• Courses

 Video tutorial

-Note: GA4 interface has slightly changed since I recorded this video.
+Note: The GA4 interface has somewhat changed since I recorded this video.
 Debugview is not located at Admin > Debugview.

 So, what’s the plan?